wdi-sf-fall/final_weekend_lab/readme.md

 3. The user should be able to mark a task as completed
 4. The user should be able to edit a task and change it's text
 7. The to-do's should be persisent and stored in a database
-8. The app should use angular-rails-resource or $http to make AJAX calls
+8. The app should use angular-rails-resource or the simpler $http object to make AJAX calls
 6. The to-do app should be styled appropriately

 ## Setup